 or such other circumstances which cause reasonable concern to the parent

-for the safety or health of the student.
+for the mental, emotional, or physical health or safety of the student.

 "Chronic or habitual truant" shall be defined as a child who is subject to compulsory